About partnerships with disability professionals

 - Record dates and times, people you speak with or meet, topics you discuss, and action points.

 - Ask for important decisions or other pieces of information to be formally noted in writing for you.

-- Be honest and share any concerns you have.
+- Be honest and share your concerns.

-- Share any information that you think will help the professional work more effectively with you and your child, including information about your family.
+- Share information that you think will help the professional work more effectively with you and your child, including information about your family.

 - Give feedback about the relationship – positive reactions and constructive criticism are useful and important.

 - Discuss your own needs with the professional so they’re taken into account in decisions about what’s best for your child.